 St Peter & St Paul Over Stowey

-In line with guidance from the government and the Church of England all churches, including St Peter and St Paul, are currently locked and closed.
+In line with guidance from the government and the Church of England all churches, including St Peter and St Paul, are currently locked.

 Welcome to Over Stowey.
 The parish lies right on the edge of the beautiful Quantocks and covers a wide area of farmland, forest, woodland and heath.
 It consists of a number of small scattered hamlets.
 One of these, the tiny village of Over Stowey, is the centre of activity for the community and where you’ll find the Church and the Village Hall.
 For years barn conversions have provided, almost entirely, the only new homes in the parish.
 Social housing is very limited, property is at a premium and population growth is static.

 The Village Hall right next to the church was once the village school.
 Now it’s home to the village Social Club, community gatherings and can be hired for private functions.
 The old playground, for a long time derelict, is being turned into a garden and BBQ area which we hope will offer even more potential for ‘joined up’ community events.
 For such a rural parish we are well served with amenities.
 The Village Hall, Playing Field and Campbell Rooms are all vested in one charity run by the people of Over Stowey.
 The Campbell Rooms are leased to the YMCA and the Playing Field is home to a thriving Cricket Club (with junior and senior teams), tennis club and children’s play area.